 You might lose willpower a week or a month in and fall off the bandwagon.
 Perhaps you’ll misread a label and accidentally eat something non-vegan.
 Maybe you’ll choose a non-vegan meal at a restaurant.
 And guess what?
 All of those predicaments are totally fine.
 Don’t beat yourself up over small mishaps or pressure yourself to be perfect from the get-go.

+Learning how to become a vegan can feel like a minefield, so don’t put too much pressure on yourself to get it right straight away.
 Do what’s right for you and aim for slow and steady progress, not perfection.

 Concerned about having enough time to prepare nutritious plant-based meals?
 Purition dairy-free vegan can help you through your vegan diet transition.